chainspace/docs/content/500-developer-documentation.md

 The version of the Chainspace application is set in the `VERSION` file found in the root of the project.
 Please update it when creating either a `release` or `hotfix` using the installed Git hooks mentioned above.

-### Adding Dependencies
+### Adding dependencies

 Dependency management is done via `dep`.
 To add a dependency, do the standard `dep ensure -add <dependency>`.
 We attempted to use `go mod` (and will go back to it when it stabilises).
 Right now `mod` breaks too many of our tools.

-## Client Development
+## Client development

 TODO: we have clients already for XYZ langs, more would be nice.
 Here's how.